DobbiKov/myst-manim-plugin/README.md

 You write only the animation logic.
 The `scene` object, all shapes, animations, colors, and rate functions are already in scope — no imports, no boilerplate.

+See some examples of animations and the code [here](https://dobbikov.github.io/myst-manim-plugin/).

 ## Installation

 Copy **both** `plugin.mjs` and `widget.mjs` into your project and register the plugin in `myst.yml`: